shammyb/project4/README.md

 * Website functionality working without a hitch

 ## Challenges
 * We really struggled with the creation of the tables and trying to implement additional many to many tables.
-We realised that this was not neccesary for what we were looking to display on the front end so we redid our models and the correct id's the the relationalships successfully displayed on Table Plus.
+We realised that this was not necessary for what we were looking to display on the front end so we redid our models and the correct id's so the relationships successfully displayed on Table Plus.

 * Filtering the posts depending on what the user wants to see